Hoppa till innehål

 The surgeon or nurse wears the head-mounted camera.
 The video feed is stabilised in real time – clear and controlled even as they move, with no manual adjustment required.

-The remote specialist or trainee follows the procedure live on an observer tablet from a separate location.
-They control framing and zoom directly from their screen, and can use Click & Lock to autonomously anchor the view on specific anatomy or instruments – without any input from the wearer.
+The remote specialist or trainee follows the procedure live on an observer tablet or computer from a separate location.
+They control framing and zoom directly from their screen, and can use Click & Lock to autonomously anchor the view on specific anatomy or instruments.

 The system connects over a local network or the internet, and runs on standard commercial hardware.